Frustrationcantexpress/pc-off/README.md

-# pc-off
+# Just run the thing dud
-turn the pc off
+It's to turn off your pc